-While a conceptual circulation configuration has been provided, the internal circulation system is subject to approval by the Planning Manager and City Engineer, and will be finalized with the approval of development plans.
-Subject to CEQA review if applicable, half street improvements to Streets A and B may be approved by the City Engineer and the Planning Manager to allow for the phasing of the construction of the streets to accommodate the phased development of the site.
+While a conceptual circulation configuration has been provided, the internal circulation system is subject to approval by the Planning Manager Community Development Director and City Engineer, and will be finalized with the approval of development plans.
+Subject to CEQA review if applicable, half street improvements to Streets A and B may be approved by the City Engineer and the Planning Manager Community Development Director to allow for the phasing of the construction of the streets to accommodate the phased development of the Project Ssite.

 Street A

 Street B (Del Amo Entry)

 Street B (Typical)

 MTA Route 45

 MTA Route 246

 MTA Route 205

-Potential Bus Pullout
+Potential Bus Pullout or Traffic Lane Bus Stop

 Signalized Access

-Right-In/Right-Out Access
+Signalized Access

-Torrance Lateral Channel
+Right-In/Right-Out Access Torrance Lateral Channel

-O' 250' 500' 1000'

-Note: this is a graphic representation of a planning concept.
+Note: This is a graphic representation of a planning concept.
 All graphics in this document are conceptual and should not be interpreted literally.
-Other solutions, locations and/or concepts may be proposed and reviewed during site plan review and other permit and mapping processes
+Other solutions, locations and/or concepts may be proposed and reviewed during site plan and design review and other permit and mapping processes.